 The Department of Geociences is the largest department of geosciences in Norway.
-The Department conducts research and teaching in most of the geosciences diciplines; geology (including petroleum geology), geophysics, physical geography, geomatics, hydrology, meteorology and oceanography.
+The geosciences are the studies of planet Earth; the atmosphere, the hydrosphere and cryosphere, the Earth's surface and it’s interior.
+The Department conducts research and teaching in most of the geoscience diciplines; geology (including petroleum geology), geophysics, physical geography, geomatics, hydrology, meteorology and oceanography.

 The Department is involved in three BSc programmes and offer an international MSc programme: Geosciences (master's two years).
 In addition there are many PhD students affiliated to the Department.

 The Department is located in the Geology building, Sem Sælandsvei 1, Blindern, within walking distance of the other natural science buildings.